-- To ensure all groups identified with the SES have the same access, provision and opportunity as all other students and are successful in all aspects of attainment and other outcomes. - On-going informal reviews of daily practice in school by SMT / Governors / teachers and other school based staff are effective in recognising, reporting and dealing with any perceived incidents. - Formal reviews take place as planned either annually or bi-annually. - 2.
+- 1. To ensure all groups identified with the SES have the same access, provision and opportunity as all other students and are successful in all aspects of attainment and other outcomes. - On-going informal reviews of daily practice in school by SMT / Governors / teachers and other school based staff are effective in recognising, reporting and dealing with any perceived incidents. - Formal reviews take place as planned either annually or bi-annually. - 2.
 To ensure Pondhu School celebrates diversity and challenges discrimination.
-RRSA, RTime, SEAL, displays in school, monitored by SIP (report Summer 13),
+RRSA, RTime, SEAL, displays in school, monitored by governors (Governors visits week spring term)

-These objectives feed directly into the school's SES.
+These objectives feed directly into the school's SEF.

-Section 14 - Roles and responsibilities
+Section 14 - Roles and Responsibilities

-The Governing body accepts their responsibility to promote equality and eliminate discrimination and harassment, as outlined in the scheme.
+The Governing board accepts their responsibility to promote equality and eliminate discrimination and harassment, as outlined in the scheme.